Proudly Serving Alberta. Book a FREE call with us.

 • And possibly more

 Victims of a serious dog bite or attack may find themselves struggling to cope with the emotional and psychological fallout of the attack.
-Dog bites can cause long-lasting, even permanent psychological trauma, which can manifest into several severe mental health disorders including post-traumatic stress disorder (PTSD), insomnia, body dysmorphic disorder (BDD) and more.
+Dog bites can cause long-lasting, even permanent psychological trauma, which can manifest into several severe mental health disorders, including post-traumatic stress disorder (PTSD), insomnia, body dysmorphic disorder (BDD) and more.
 Coping with these mental health issues can be expensive, requiring ongoing psychological counselling, prescription medications, and other expensive treatments.

 We recommend you consult with a dog bite/attack/injury lawyer for legal help if you have been injured by someone else’s dog.